numpattern/numpattern.github.io/_posts/2023-08-31-Create-Compute-Azure-ML_CUDA_enabled.md

 CUDA is a parallel computing platform and programming model created by NVIDIA used to speed up applications by harnessing the power of GPUs

 #### **Do I have CUDA?**
 CUDA is a standard feature in all NVIDIA GeForce, Quadro, and Tesla GPUs as well as NVIDIA GRID solutions, a comprehensive list of products with CUDA are found [here](https://developer.nvidia.com/cuda-gpus).
-The command torch.cuda.is_available() is a simple way to check if we have access to GPUs in our environment, it returns True if the system has the NVIDIA driver correctly installed.
+The command `torch.cuda.is_available()` is a simple way to check if we have access to GPUs in our environment, it returns True if the system has the NVIDIA driver correctly installed.

 #### **Setting up the environment**
 To create an environment within our compute, we run some steps in the Terminal.
-A common encountered issue while setting an environment with CUDA is the incompatibility between torch and torchvision packages; the pair torch=2.0.0+cu118 and torchvision=0.15.1 is our right choice.
+A common encountered issue while setting an environment with CUDA is the incompatibility between torch and torchvision packages; the pair `torch=2.0.0+cu118` and `torchvision=0.15.1` is our choice.
 After the installation of the previous packages, CUDA should be enabled in our environment.

 {% highlight python linenos %}